Linuxfabrik/lfops/roles/graylog_server/README.md

 ## Mandatory Requirements

+Properly set hostnames and ensure that communication via DNS among all participating hosts works.
+This especially affects clustered systems, because the datanode instance registers itself to the mongodb database with its hostname.

 Sizing of disks:

 * `/`: at least 4 GB free disk space (create a 8+ GB partition).